 n1-highmem-16instance in a disaster-recovery scenario performs the normal takeover, and then you change the GCP instance type to a supported instance size.

 Both synchronous and asynchronous replication are supported.
-However, if you plan on using synchronous replication, the source and target instances must reside in the same GCP zone.
+However, if you plan on using synchronous replication, the source and target instances must reside in the same GCP region.

 Starting with SAP HANA SPS09, you can also use the Python-based API included with SAP HANA to create your own high-availability/disaster-recovery (HA/DR) provider and integrate it with the SAP HANA System Replication takeover process to automate tasks such as shutting down the dev and/or test systems in the secondary node.
 To learn more about the HA/DR provider implementation, see Implementing a HA/DR Provider on the SAP website.